KrisPuusepp/LectureSkipper/Items_BaseGame.md

 - [ ] Video Game - On Skip: Gain +x% extra Procrastination.
 - [x] Headphones - On Attend: Still gain x% of the Procrastination Value, despite not skipping.
 - [x] Wallet - On Attend: Gain +$x.
-- [ ] Clover - On Attend: If the Understand Chance is below x%, double the Potential Understanding.
+- [ ] ..... - On Attend: If the Understand Chance is below x%, double the Potential Understanding.
 - [x] Soda - After Skip: For the rest of the block, skipping this lecture now gives you +x E.
 - [x] Joystick - On Skip: Increases its own level by 1, and has a x % chance of giving you double the Procrastinations from this lecture.